MicrosoftDocs/dynamics-365-fraud-protection/content/device-fingerprinting.md

     ```

     - **Your\_Sub\_Domain** – The subdomain under your root domain.
     - **session\_id** – The unique session identifier of the device that was created by the client.
 It can be up to 128 characters long and can contain only the following characters: uppercase and lowercase Roman letters, digits, underscore characters, and hyphens (a–z, A–Z, 0–9, \_, -).
 The session ID should contain at least 16 bytes of randomly generated data.
 When using hexadecimal encoding, this translates to 32 hexadecimal characters.
-Although we recommend that you use a globally unique identifier (GUID) for the session ID, it isn't required.
+Although Microsoft recommends that you use a globally unique identifier (GUID) for the session ID, it isn't required.
     - **instance\_id** – This is a required value to integrate your website with device fingerprinting.
 Use the **Device fingerprinting ID** value that's listed on the **Current environment** tile on the **Integration** page of the corresponding environment in the Fraud Protection portal.

     **Example**